navcoin/navcoin/doc/bech32-mod-gen-poly.md

 AJ4RJKVB
 ```

-Then we concluded that `U1PIRGA7` performed better in terms of the second condition, and we chose `U1PIRGA7`.
+Then we concluded that `U1PIRGA7` performed better in terms of the second condition and chose `U1PIRGA7`.

 ## Actual Steps